-© The State of Queensland, Department of Employment, Economic Development and Innovation, 2009.

-Except as permitted by the Copyright Act 1968, no part of the work may in any form or by any electronic, mechanical, photocopying, recording, or any other means be reproduced, stored in a retrieval system or be broadcast or transmitted without the prior written permission of the Department of Employment, Economic Development and Innovation.
+Pasture management for the Burnett catchment compiled by Damien O'Sullivan First published 2009 Second edition 2012 Third edition 2014 Fourth edition 2022 This publication has been supported by the Queensland Department of Agriculture & Fisheries and Healthy Land & Water, through funding from the Queensland Government's 'Natural Resources Investment Program'.
+The original publication (2009) was supported through funding from Australian Government's 'Caring for Our Country program'. © The State of Queensland, Department of Agriculture and Fisheries, 2022.
+Except as permitted by the Copyright Act 1968, no part of this work may in any form or by any electronic, mechanical, photocopying, recording, or any other means be reproduced, stored in a retrieval system or be broadcast or transmitted without the prior written permission of the State of Queensland, Department of Agriculture and Fisheries.
 The information contained herein is subject to change without notice.
 The copyright owner shall not be liable for technical or other errors or omissions contained herein.
 The reader/user accepts all risks and responsibility for losses, damages, costs and other consequences resulting directly or indirectly from using this information.

-Enquiries about reproduction, including downloading or printing the web version, should be directed to ipcu@dpi.qld.gov.au or telephone +617 3225 1398.

-This publication has been compiled by Damien O'Sullivan, Industry Development (Agriculture, Food & Tourism) and Regional Development.
-The author acknowledges contributions from Ian Crosthwaite, Bill Edwards and Col Paton.
+Enquiries about reproduction, including downloading or printing the web version should be addressed to DAFCopyright@daf.qld. gov.au (telephone +61 7 3404 6999).
+This publication has been compiled by Damien O'Sullivan of the Drought Policy and Response group, Department of Agriculture and Fisheries.
+The author acknowledges contributions from Ian Crosthwaite, Bill Edwards, Col Paton (EcoRich Grazing), Gavin Peck (DAF), Louise Walker (DAF), Giselle Whish (DAF), Jodie Ward (DAF), Greg Bath (DAF) and Bruce Lord (Healthy Land and Water).